ShienFu99/basic-password-encryptor/README.md

 ---

-5. Prompt user for a message -> Encrypts the message
+5. If -e flag used, prompts user for a message to be encrypted

 ---
 6. If -d flag used, prompt the user for an encrypted message